 Tonnage means the volume of a vessel's spaces, including portable enclosed spaces, as calculated under a measurement system in this part, and is categorized as either gross or net.
 Gross tonnage refers to the volumetric measure of the overall size of a vessel.
-Net tonnage refers to the volumetric measure of the vessel.
+Net tonnage refers to the volumetric measure of the useful capacity of the vessel.
 Deck cargo is not included in tonnage.